-Case Western Reserve University senior Andrew Hoover, a 149-pounder on the wrestling team, and sophomore Abbey Lawrence, a guard/forward on the women’s basketball team, have been named the Spartan Club Athletes of the Week for their performances this past week.
+Case Western Reserve University senior Casey McConihe, a first baseman on the baseball team, and junior Dusstyn Reynolds, a catcher on the softball team, have been named the Spartan Club Athletes of the Week for their performances this past week.

 The Spartan Club Athletes of the Week are selected by the CWRU Department of Athletics each Monday, based on their performance during the previous week of competition.

 Honorable Mention: Tony Smodilla (baseball) picked up the first win of his collegiate career during his first start of the season, a 13-2 victory over Alfred State on Wednesday.
 Smodilla allowed just two runs on seven hits over seven innings of work, while striking out seven batters and failing to walk a hitter.
 The outing came on just one day’s rest, after he pitched out of the bullpen in a 4-3 CWRU win over Alfred State on Monday, allowing one hit and a walk over two-thirds of an inning and striking out one batter and yielding an unearned run.
 Smodilla completed the campaign with a 1-1 record and a 3.38 ERA over four appearances, striking out 11 batters over 10.2 innings of work and allowing a .267 opponents’ batting average.
 Case Western Reserve finished the shortened 2020 season with a 5-5 overall record.